 The court concluded that Dr. Humphries raised a genuine issue of material fact about whether there was a link between the affirmative action policies and the decision not to promote her, due to (1) instructions to the interview committees to follow the affirmative action plan, (2) published hiring goals, including a goal to hire at least one minority administrator at each school, and (3) an unwritten policy of hiring assistant principals who are of a different race than the principal at a particular school.
-Therefore, the question remained as to whether the affirmative action plan was "remedial" in nature, meaning whether it addressed a "manifest racial imbalance in the workforce" and whether the policies were aimed at "attaining a balance in the workforce."
-The court explained that a valid affirmative action plan "may not unnecessarily trammel the rights"
+Therefore, the question remained as to whether the affirmative action plan was "remedial" in nature, meaning whether it addressed a "manifest racial imbalance response to our decision, the District negotiated a settlement agreement with the other school districts, which we eventually ordered the district court to approve." (citations omitted)).